David Shackelford's Collection

 If your child has energy to spare, give her this inspirational worksheet about the famous "Flo-Jo" and develop her comprehension skills with an exercise.

 Believe it or not, the frozen continent of Antarctica is home to rich and varied wildlife.
 How many arctic animals can you child name?

 World War I was an important turning point in world history.
-Pay tribute to the American soldiers that fought in World War I by bringing some color to this soldier coloring page.
+Pay tribute to American soldiers that fought in the war by decorating this soldier coloring page.

-Introduce your child to the largest continent with this Asia coloring page.
-As he colors the continent, you can also give him a quick science quiz by asking him to name the animals featured on the page.
+Introduce your kid to the largest continent with this Asia coloring page.
+You can also give a quick science quiz by asking him to name the featured animals.

-Color the great Down Under with the Australia coloring page!
-Australia is more than just This continent, also a country, is home to a unique culture and an incredible range of wildlife.
+Color this Australia coloring page!
+Australia is more than just a continent, it's also a country and home to a unique culture and a range of wildlife.